[Update] Amazon CloudFront now supports WebSocket for VPC origins

 This page has been translated by machine translation.
 View original

-I want to completely eliminate public subnets using CloudFront VPC Origins, but I can't because I want to use WebSocket
+I wanted to completely eliminate public subnets using CloudFront VPC Origins, but couldn't because I needed WebSocket

 Hello, I'm Nonpi (@non____97)

-Have you ever wanted to completely eliminate public subnets using CloudFront VPC Origins, but couldn't because you wanted to use WebSocket?
+Have you ever wanted to completely eliminate public subnets using CloudFront VPC Origins, but couldn't because you needed WebSocket?
 I have.

 By using CloudFront VPC Origins, you can use internal ALBs, NLBs, and EC2 instances as CloudFront origins without using Global Accelerator.

-This not only eliminates direct access routes to the origin, but also makes it easy to communicate with only a specified CloudFront distribution, and helps reduce the cost of public IPv4 addresses — all of which are welcome benefits.
+This not only eliminates direct access paths to the origin, but also makes it easy to communicate with only the specified CloudFront distribution, and helps reduce the cost of public IPv4 addresses — all of which are welcome benefits.

-However, at the time of the VPC Origins GA, WebSocket communication was not supported.
+However, at the time of VPC Origins GA, WebSocket communication was not supported.

-Therefore, when some paths at the origin used WebSocket, it was necessary to place origin resources such as ALB/NLB in a public subnet.
-This was problematic.
+Therefore, when using WebSocket for some paths at the origin, resources such as ALB/NLB that serve as the origin had to be placed in public subnets.
+This was a problem.

 This time, Amazon CloudFront added WebSocket support for VPC Origins.